raspberrypilearning/flatgame/en/step_3.md

 ---

-title: Using cloud storage (such as Drive or Onedrive)
+title: Uploading images to cloud storage (such as Google Drive or Microsoft OneDrive)

 ---

 --- task ---
-1. Install or open the cloud storage app on your phone or tablet (e.g., Google Drive, OneDrive, Dropbox).
+1. Install or open the cloud storage app on your phone or tablet (e.g. Google Drive, OneDrive, Dropbox).
 --- /task ---

 --- task ---
 2. Upload your images: Open the app.
 Tap 'Upload' or +, then choose 'Photos' or 'Files'.
-Select the image(s) and upload.
+Select the images and upload them.
 --- /task ---

 --- task ---